cep21/healthcheck_nginx_upstreams/doc/README.txt

         $ make install

 Note
-    If you use nginx-1.2.1+ or nginx-1.3.0+, the nginx upstream round robin module changed greatly.
-You should use the patch named 'check_1.2.1+.patch'.
+    If you use nginx-1.2.1 or nginx-1.3.0, the nginx upstream round robin module changed greatly.
+You should use the patch named 'check_1.2.1.patch'.

+    If you use nginx-1.2.2+ or nginx-1.3.1+, It added the upstream least_conn module.
+You should use the patch named 'check_1.2.2+.patch'.

-    The patch just adds the support for Round-Robin and Ip_hash upstream module.
+    The patch just adds the support for the official Round-Robin, Ip_hash and least_conn upstream module.
 But it's easy to expand my module to other upstream modules.
 See the patch for detail.

     If you want to add the support for upstream fair module, you can do it like this: